IgorSochyvets/www.py4e.com/README.md

-# Wellcom to Python for Everybody
+# Welcome to Python for Everybody